When I started my first company, I started asking the question “What is marketing?” Why? Because I needed clients.

 Don’t let the scope of marketing deter you from taking it on.
 All it takes is a little Pragmatic Planning.

 One of the most regretable things I see is 20, 30 or 100+-year-old companies that never moved past their random acts of marketing.
 Sure they developed goodwill and brand equity over time however, they’ve often developed few systems, processes, controls or intention behind their marketing.
 Their strategy often amounts to hoping for the best while controlling costs.

 Despite whatever success they achieved, what if they had started their 1,000-mile journey and made consistent progress over the years?
 What could have been?

-If you’re a start-up or a small business owner who’s willing to take small constructive steps towards a larger goal, you have a huge opportunity and the potential for a giant competitive advantage.
+If you’re a start-up or a small business owner who’s willing to take small incremental steps towards a larger goal, you have a huge opportunity and the potential for a giant competitive advantage.

-To start, what you do is envision your system and make sure that every small step aligns with your vision.
+To start, envision your system and make sure that every small step aligns with your vision.
 You’ll be amazed at how much progress you can make in short order.

 This argument might sound like advocating for the tortoise over the hare, but you don’t need to go slowly.
 The point is to have a system and to work your system.

 If this explanation of marketing makes sense, we’ve prepared a series of 18 free marketing eBooks to help you get started.
 The eBooks are not how-to manuals on Facebook or some sales pitch in disguise.
 We are making these marketing eBooks available in the spirit of, “I wish I had this information when I first started”.
 Hopefully you’ll take advantage of them.